Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively describes the final incident or problem that leads to a breaking point.
-The phrase does not literally involve straw but uses it symbolically to represent a cumulative burden.
+The idiom does not literally involve straw but uses it symbolically to represent a cumulative burden.

 Origin: